openmoh/openmohaa/README.md

 ## Current State

+### Multiplayer

+Multiplayer is almost fully stable.
+Server admins can already try to use OpenMoHAA to host a mohaa server, and report any bug by creating an [issue](https://github.com/openmoh/openmohaa/issues) on the OpenMoHAA GitHub project.

+All game modes including Tug-of-War from Medal of Honor: Spearhead, and Liberation from Medal of Honor: Breakthrough are implemented and are working as intended.
+Mods like Freeze-Tag are working as well.

+### Single-player

-OpenMoHAA is still under development.
-The single-player campaign is not yet functional due to AI not being fully stable.
-But the `training` map can be played from start to end.
-The current focus is on multiplayer.
+The `training` map can be played from start to end.
+The single-player campaign is not fully functional, but at least AI can breathe, talk, run, and shoot.

 ## Intro